 Many southeast Michigan homeowners have heard of heat pumps; some are familiar with what they are and how they work, others not so much.
 A heat pump is a type of air conditioner that heats your home in winter by reversing its operation.
-We’ll delve a little further into how a heat pump works and why it is a good choice for homeowners below.
+We’ll delve a little further into how a heat pump works and why it is an excellent choice for homeowners below.

 The heat pump difference

-Air conditioners gather heat inside a home and send it outdoors during warm summer months; this is exactly how a heat pump operates.
+Air conditioners gather heat inside a home and send it outdoors during warm summer months; this is precisely how a heat pump operates.

 What happens when cold weather arrives?
 The heat pump reverses its operation, taking heat from outdoor air and supplying it to the indoors to make your home warm and comfortable.
 Although outdoor air in winter months feels cold to your skin, there is sufficient heat for a heat pump to “collect” and bring indoors.